-Biogas East primary task in the Baltic Biogas Bus project will be to distribute results and knowledge gained by the project via its extensive network.
+Biogas East primary task in the Baltic Biogas Bus project was to distribute results and knowledge gained by the project via its extensive network.
 For the More Baltic Biogas Bus project Biogas East has taken the lead role of work package 2.

 Ruter is Norway`s leading provider of public transport services and are responsible for the public transport in the Oslo region.
 250 million travelers use our services yearly (metro, commuter trains, tramways, ferries and buses).
 The system offers 3 473 000 yearly trips.